jlu-ilr-hydro/odmf/docs/data-usage.md

 - The comment section of a user can include additional personal information.
 - The date and time of the last login is saved and used for automatic deactivation of users and eventually removal of user accounts.
-- The password is transmitted to ODMF but saved as encrypted with the encryption library bcrypt2.
+- The password is transmitted to ODMF but saved encrypted with the encryption alghorithm bcrypt2.
 The password cannot not be retrieved from the encrypted form according to current knowledge.
 The ODMF system should always be used with the secure https protocol.